 For undergraduate programs of study, the maximum time frame allowed to receive aid cannot exceed 150% of the published length of the educational program.
 For example: for a Bachelor’s Degree that requires 120 credits for graduation, a student may attempt or enroll in 180 credits with the objective of earning the 120 needed to graduate.
 Students who are pursuing a double major or who change majors may be eligible for an extension of the time on an individual review basis.

 Procedure for Checking Satisfactory Academic Progress

 At the end of each semester, aid recipients are reviewed to determine if they have met the minimum credit requirements as well as earned the appropriate CGPA.
 If they have not, a letter is sent to each student informing them that they are on FINANCIAL AID WARNING and ARE eligible for continued Federal and/or Keystone College funding throughout their following constitutive term.
-If the student again does not make progresses they are NOT eligible for federal or keystone funding.
-Should progress not be met after a semester of warning the student may appeal for aid to the Director of Financial Assistance and Planning, if the appeal is approved the student will be presented with an academic plan.
+If the student again does not make progress they are NOT eligible for federal or keystone funding.
+Should progress not be met after a semester of warning the student may appeal for aid to Student Central if the appeal is approved the student will be presented with an academic plan.
 If they have satisfied the requirements of the academic plan, they are considered to be making progress and their progress is then checked per semester moving forward.